Pipeline Rule Logic

 let name = value;

-Variables need to be defined before they can be used.
+Variables are beneficial in when avoiding expensive recomputing while parsing data, holding on to temporary values, and making rules more readable.
+But, variables need to be defined before they can be used.
 Their fields (if any) can be accessed using the name.field notation in any place where a value of the field’s type is required.

 Reserved Words